SneakySims/SneakyLib/README.md

   * Maybe this is only used for objects?
 * The Sims Online's FAR3 archive are weird... `packingslips.dat` files don't seem to have any name?!
 * It looks like floors in The Sims Complete Collection (not in HomeCrafter, heck, not even in The Sims Legacy Collection!)
 HATES SPR2 that uses any pixel command except 0x06 and 0x03
+  * I think it is because floors are encoded with the flag 1 (only color channel) and, while Legacy Collection and HomeCrafter does not care about that, Complete Collection does care about it and trips out after encountering an unexpected flag.
 ### Reading SPR# Images and Converting

 ```kotlin